 - Use a second lint-free lens cleaning cloth on the inside and outside of the underwater housing lens to remove dust, lint or finger marks.

 - Unfortunately cloths can adsorb oils and spread them around.
 My new favourite cleaning accessory is lens cleaning tissue paper.
 I had ignored these until recently, as they are normally sold in cheap cleaning packs.
 One side of the tissue typically has a slightly “waxy” coating, and I discovered purely by accident that this is excellent for removing oils, sun screen and water marks from underwater housing lens.
 (I read an article recently about using cigarette papers to cleans lenses, but have not verified this solution yet.)

 - Making sure the camera batteries are charged and lenses cleaned, I insert the camera into the housing with 2 gel packs located on the bottom.
 The gel packs will absorb any moisture in the housing that forms due to temperature variations and stop fogging.
 By placing the packs on the bottom of the housing, they are also a good indicator if the housing has a leak as they will absorb the water and change colour slightly.
 (Depending on the size of the leak, this may give you just enough time to get the camera back to the surface and save it).

 - Clean the o-ring with fresh running water, and inspect for any damage by running your fingers around it to detect and abnormalities in the surface.
-The o-rings can collect sand and hair if they are greased, and as mentioned previously in my blog post Canon Powershot G10 Technical Problems, they can also be pinched or collapse.
+The o-rings can collect sand and hair if they are greased, and they can also be pinched or collapse.

 - Apply high quality silicon grease to the main o-ring, and insert the o-ring back into its groove on the housing.
 I recommend using the high grade silicon grease, as low grade grease is not able to absorb into the o-ring correctly.